 Dealing with trauma related to social identity

-Helpguide.org’s guide for dealing with the stress the results from a traumatic incident.
+Helpguide.org’s guide for dealing with the stress that results from a traumatic incident.

 The American Psychological Association’s guide for developing resilience in the face of terror and trauma.